tobyzerner/json-api-server/docs/delete.md

 ## Implementation

-The Delete endpoint requires the resource to implement the `Tobyz\JsonApiServer\Resource\Deletable` interface (which extends the `Findable` interface).
+The `Delete` endpoint requires the resource or collection to implement the `Tobyz\JsonApiServer\Resource\Deletable` interface (which extends the `Findable` interface).
 The endpoint will: